AlexanderKidd/FactoidL/factoidl-test/TEST_README.md

 ## Running The Tests
 Most tests are in an HTML file format.
 For browser extensions, opening the test file in the browser and running FactoidL's fact check should be enough.

-For a desktop or webpage FactoidL, copy the local filepath like you would a regular web URL (e.g., "file:///C:/...").
+For a desktop or webpage FactoidL app, copy the page content into the textbox.
+We're working on adding URLs but understand cross-site security concerns.